pal1000/mesa-dist-win/buildscript/readme.md

 and are both named opengl32.dll.

-Mesa GLAPI shared libraries are dropped in:
+Mesa GLAPI shared libraries and OpenGL ES drivers are dropped in:
 - for 32-bit: .\mesa\build\windows-x86\mapi\shared-glapi;
 - for 64-bit: .\mesa\build\windows-x86_64\mapi\shared-glapi.

-and are both named libglapi.dll.
+Both shared libraries are named libglapi.dll.
+OpenGL ES 1.x drivers are named libGLESv1_CM.dll and OpenGL ES 2.0 and 3.0 drivers are named libGLESv2.dll.

 Mesa swr drivers are dropped in.\mesa\build\windows-x86_64\gallium\drivers\swr.